alex-lechner/PyTorch-SSD/README.md

 ---

-All code except for `object_detection.py` was taken from Max deGroot's & Ellis Brown's [ssd.pytorch repository][ssd-pytorch-repo].
+All code was taken from Max deGroot's & Ellis Brown's [ssd.pytorch repository][ssd-pytorch-repo] except the `object_detection.py` file.
 However, some modifications were done in order to make this project run on Windows 10 and Python 3.6 with PyTorch 0.4.1 for CUDA 9.2.

 | Specs                          |
 | :----------------------------- |